pshrmn/notes/react-native/animated.md

 There are three ways that the value is updated:

 1. The `value.animate()` method.
 This method is called internally by the `spring`, `timing`, and `decay` methods to transition between values.
 It gets passed an `Animation`, which it starts.
 The `Animation` receives an `onUpdate` callback, which will update the `value`'s value. `onUpdate` is only called for JS animations; native animations will handle updates internally.
 2. The `value.setValue()` method.
-This is a convenient way to set a starting value before beginning an animation.
+This can be used to set a value at any time, but is especially convenient for setting a starting value before beginning an animation.
 3. Through a native event emitted listening for `onAnimatedValueUpdate` events.

 ### `value.interpolate()`